INTERNATIONAL KISSING DAY

-Events are organized all over the world to celebrate International Kissing Day.
+Are you ready for some kissing?
+Listen to an NPR interview on the science of kissing.
+Organizers around the world host events to celebrate International Kissing Day.
 Look for an event for those who have lovers and those who are looking for them.

 On social media, use #InternationalKissingDay to join in the conversation.

-International Kissing Day was established in 2006 to focus on the kissing that takes place between lovers, and to celebrate the place it holds in our society.
+In 2006, International Kissing Day launched to focus on the kissing that takes place between lovers and to celebrate the place it holds in our society.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!